KnfDev/starter-restaurant-reservation/README.md

 #Welcome to the Restaurant Rêve Sans Fin reservation and tables management platform

 ##Aloha I am a developer based in Hawaii I hope you enjoy my project and if you have any questions please [contact me](https://www.linkedin.com/in/kenneth-mai-21839a21a/)!

 This is a mock restaurant resrvation system designed for restaurant use.

 Could be repurposed for customer use if we add an authorization validation to only show certain features for restaurant management.

-This project was made utilizing Javascript, React, Css, and Bootstrap.
+This project was built with Javascript, NodeJS, React, Css, and Bootstrap.
 Postgresql and knex is utilized for the database interactions.

 #To view a demo please visit [my deployed project](https://knf-restaurant-client.herokuapp.com/dashboard).
 It may take a moment to load as it's hosted on free Heroku server